meilisearch/documentation/learn/core_concepts/documents.md

 #### CSV

 CSV files express data as a sequence of values separated by a delimiter character.
 Currently, Meilisearch **only supports the comma (`,`) delimiter**.
 Any [rules that apply to formatting CSV](https://datatracker.ietf.org/doc/html/rfc4180) also apply to Meilisearch documents.

-Meilisearch will expect NDJSON documents when it receive the `text/csv` content-type header.
+Meilisearch will only accept NDJSON documents when it receives the `text/csv` content-type header.

 Compared to JSON, CSV has better writing performance and is less CPU and memory intensive.